 Harrah’s Hoosier Park Racing & Casino To Host Breeders Crown 2020

+Details surrounding the Breeders Crown event, including ticketing, coming soon.
 Harness Racing's Richest Event Set to Return to Harrah's Hoosier Park Racing & Casino